-General Employability Skills (GEMPLS) С
+General Employability Skills (GEMPLS)

-Course #: 09726 Credits: 1 PEIMS #: N1270153 Grades: 9-12 This course provides students with knowledge of of the prerequisite skills for general employment as well as the me ans of obtaining sk ng those skills.
+Course #: 09726Credits: 1PEIMS #: N1270153Grades: 9-12This course provides students with knowledge of the prerequisite skills for general employment as well as the means of obtaining those skills.
 Employability skills include fundamentals of Maintenance of personal appearance and grooming.
 The course also includes the knowledge, skills, and attitudes that allow employees to get along with their co-workers, make important work-related decisions, and become strong members of the work team.
 Discovering job possibilities that link skills, abilities, interests, values, needs, and work environment preferences is a part of the process of obtaining employability skills and abilities and is experiential learning that takes place over time.
-Course expiration TBD Prerequisites: None e.
-Students su examine numerous research-based learning strategies that are proven to lead to academic success such as goal setting, effective time management, handling stress, note taking, active reading, test-taking strategies, and conducting research.
+Course expiration TBD.
+Prerequisites: None knowledge, skills, and abilities necessary to be active and successful learners, both in high school and in college.
+Students examine numerous research-based learning strategies that are proven to lead to academic success such as goal setting, effective time management, handling stress, note taking, active reading, test-taking strategies, and conducting research.
 In the College Transition course, students will research financial scholarships and grant opportunities, complete applications, and explore technical schools, colleges, and universities.
-This course expires in 2021-2022
+This course expires in 2021-2022.
+Prerequisites: None

-College Transition (CLGTRN) Course #: 09727 Credits: 1 PEIMS #: N1290050 Grades: 9-12 College Transition is designed to equip stude nts with the knowledge, skills, and abilities necessary to b e active and successful learners, both in high school and ir n college.
-Students
+College Transition (CLGTRN)

+Course #: 09727 Cr

+PEIMS #: N1290050 Grade

+College Transition is designed to equip studen ts with the

+knowledge skills and abilities necessary to be active an